Capra aegagrus hircus

 Date of Birth: March 12, 2014

-Swiss and Alpine are brothers who were born on a farm in Leicester, North Carolina.
-They were donated to the Nature Center in May of 2014.
+Swiss (top) and Alpine (bottom) are brothers who were born on a farm in Leicester, North Carolina.
+They came to the WNC Nature Center in May 2014.
 Swiss is the larger of the two.